shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

   B-->A
 ```
 Programs communicate with the OS by using **system calls**.
 Recall that we used system calls in MIPS for input/output/management of the processes (terminate)/system-level randomness.
 Simply put, a system call instruction is how a program asks an OS to do something on its behalf (it is in essence a control transfer (much like `jal`).
 In reality, system calls in operating systems are more simple (rather than multiple print syscalls, we might have a single output syscall). ![System Call](Assets/System%20Call.png)
 Suppose a simple 'Hello World!' program written in C which uses the `printf()` function.
 After we compile, when we run the program (which is loaded into memory), the call to `printf()` will be handled by the `jal` instruction.

+Every programming language (besides assembly language) has a standard library.
+If we call any code from libraries, they are linked to our program during compilation.

+By the time we call `printf()` (code from libraries), it should already be loaded into RAM/the program's address space (restriction of Von Neumann architecture).

+`printf()` as a function has only purpose: stringification and interpolation (using the format specifier).

+At the end of `printf()`, we have a string (which is not yet displayed on screen)